 Q: What are the benefits of submitting entries?

 A: Participating in The International Business Awards is a cost-effective way to honor and reward your valued employees.
 Just by nominating them you reward them.
-Click here to learn more about the value of winning corporate awards.
+Click here for a list of 10 reasons why your organization should submit nominations.

 The benefits of becoming a Stevie Award winners will also be significant.
 Honorees can expect to receive a tremendous amount of publicity.
 The brand-building or brand-burnishing benefits of winning a Stevie Award can be significant.

 Q: What sort of publicity can International Stevie Award winners expect to receive?

 A: The awards ceremony will be internationally broadcast, so International Stevie winners will receive international exposure just from the broadcast.
 The Awards' public relations agency will also work to generate international, regional, and local exposure for honorees.

 A: Any person, group, or organizations can submit entries.

 Q: May government agencies and non-profit organizations submit entries?

 A: Yes they may.
 They should select "Non-profit Organizations" as their industry when they enter.
 There are also several categories specifically for government and non-profit organizations.

 - 10 April: Early-bird deadline, offering discounted entry fees